-The Eastern Bloc was a term coined by NATO (North Atlantic Treaty Organization) to refer to former communist states in Eastern and Central Europe which comprised of the Soviet Union, countries in the Warsaw Pact, and Albania and Yugoslavia.
-The reason behind the formation of the pact is usually pointed to the aftermath of the Second World War which exposed the expansive Russian porous border.
-Therefore, the communist government saw it wise not to completely withdraw from the neighboring countries it had conquered during the war and it was decided they wanted to create a buffer zone comprised of loyal countries.
+The Eastern Bloc was a term coined by NATO (the North Atlantic Treaty Organization).
+It is used to refer to former communist states in Eastern and Central Europe which included of the Soviet Union, countries in the Warsaw Pact, and Albania and Yugoslavia.
+The reason behind the formation of the pact is usually pointed to the aftermath of the Second World War which exposed the expansive and porous Russian border.
+The communist government saw it wise to not completely withdraw from the neighboring countries it had conquered during the war.
+Instead, it was decided that there should be a buffer zone made up of loyal neighbors.

-The Eastern Bloc was formed during the Second World War as a unified force led by the Union of Soviet Socialist Republics (USSR) initially to fight Nazi Germany.
-However, after the war, the Union lacked a common goal, and while Stalin was afraid of having the neighboring countries converting to capitalism, he mobilized, funded, and mentored socialist movements in the countries which subsequently grabbed power to become socialist states with allegiance to Moscow.
-These European countries along with Russia formed the Warsaw Pact which became known as the Eastern Bloc.
+The Eastern Bloc was formed during the Second World War as a unified force led by the Union of Soviet Socialist Republics (USSR).
+Its initial intention was to fight Nazi Germany.
+However, after the war, the Union lacked a common goal.
+With Stalin afraid of the neighboring countries converting to capitalism, he mobilized, funded, and mentored socialist movements in the countries which subsequently grabbed power to become socialist states with allegiance to Moscow.
+These European countries along with Russia formed the Warsaw Pact.
+These countries then became known as the Eastern Bloc.

 Movement across borders in the Eastern Bloc was severely restricted.
 Political ambitions were harshly suppressed by the communist governments through special secret police organizations which conducted executions of dissidents.
 The media in all the countries was heavily controlled by the communist governments and was used to spread state-sponsored propaganda to the public.
 All broadcasts emanating from western media was banned.